Beavis and Butt-Head: Controversies

+In its heyday, Beavis and Butt-Head became a lightning rod for controversy over its content.
+"The downward spiral of the living white male surely ends here," John Leland wrote in Newsweek in 1993.
 The show was blamed for the death of two-year-old Jessica Matthews in Moraine, Ohio, in October 1993.
 The girl's five-year-old brother, Austin Messner, set fire to his mother's mobile home with a cigarette lighter, killing the two-year-old.
 The mother later claimed that her son watched an episode in which the characters said "fire was fun".
-However, the neighbors stated that the family did not even have cable television and would thus be unable to view the show.

-As a result, all references to fire were removed from subsequent airings and prompted the show to a later time slot.
+As a result, all references to fire were removed from subsequent airings and the show was moved to a later time slot.
 The creators found a censorship loophole and took delight in sometimes making Beavis scream things that sounded very similar to his previous "Fire!
 Fire!" (such as "Fryer!
 Fryer!" when he and Butt-Head are working the late shift at Burger World) and also having him almost say the forbidden word (such as one time when he sang "Liar, liar, pants on..." and pausing before "fire").
 There was also a music video where a man runs on fire in slow motion ("California" by Wax).
 Beavis is hypnotized by it and can barely say "fire".
-However, MTV eventually removed the episode entirely.
+However, MTV eventually removed the episode entirely, leading it to be locked away in the MTV vault.
 References to fire were cut from earlier episodes—even the original master tapes were altered permanently.
 Other episodes MTV opted not to rerun included "Stewart's House" and "Way Down Mexico Way".
-Copies of early episodes with the controversial content intact are rare, and the copies that exist are made from home video recordings of the original broadcasts, typically on VCR.
+Copies of early episodes with the controversial content intact are rare, and the copies that exist are made from home video recordings of the original broadcasts, typically on VHS.
 In an interview included with the Mike Judge Collection DVD set, Judge said he is uncertain whether some of the earlier episodes still exist in their original, uncensored form.